donaldmusgrove/bayesDP/cran-comments.md

 ## Test environments
 * OS X, Microsoft R Open 3.3.2
 * Arch Linux 2017.02.01, Microsoft R Open 3.3.2
-* windows 10, Microsoft R Open 3.3.2
+* Windows 10, Microsoft R Open 3.3.2

 ## R CMD check results
 There were no ERRORs
-There were 999 WARNINGs.
+There were no WARNINGs.

-There were 999 NOTE:
+There were 4 NOTEs:

 * Fill in!!!!